MarcoMeijer/webperf-practice-2/readme.md

 Changes made:

-1. Convert jpg to webp
-2. Added bundler for css, js and html
-3. Added web vitals
+1. Add .tsx files for individual pages
+2. Use <Image> tags instead of img in index.tsx page
+3. Turned <a> tags into <Link> tags
+4. Added /api/reserve API endpoint
+5. Opening modal using react state instead of bootstrap (Only on home page)
-4. Added lighthouse to build step
+6. Added deployment to Vercel
-5. Added bundle analyzer `npx vite-bundle-visualizer`